Immigrant Health Toolkit

 Public Charge Rule: UPDATE

 On November 19th the Trump Administration released a Notice of Proposed Rule Making (NPRM) that would rescind the 2022 public charge rule.
-For more information, see the following resources from Protecting Immigrant Families (PIF): Guide for advocates & Community Talking Points
+For more information, see this toolkit from the Protecting Immigrant Families Coalition (PIF), which includes the following resources: Guide for advocates & Community Talking Points

 Keep Your Benefits Guide